MicrosoftDocs/azure-devops-docs/docs/accounts/recover-your-vsts-account.md

 ms.date: 08/04/2016
 ---

-#   Delete or recover Visual Studio Team Services account
+# Restore your Visual Studio Team Services account

 **Team Services**

-PLACEHOLDER FILE

-<a name="undelete"></a>
-##  Restore your Visual Studio Team Services account

 Your account will be disabled but available for 90 days after you delete it.
 If you change your mind during this time, you can recover your account.